27 Sep Legal Lessons From a Hurricane

 What to leave, what to take?
 Those are some of the hardest questions after securing one’s home and making sure the family is safe.
 From your lawyer’s point of view, some of the most important documents to take are the original Deed to your home and any other properties you own, title to any particularly valuable items, and photographs of your home and property in anticipation of a potential future insurance claim (more on that later).

 But, for lawyers who care about our clients’ legacies and their taking care of those that they love, perhaps the most important thing that needs to be taken, in a hurricane or other natural disaster, is our clients’ estate planning documents.
 This is why we put our documents in an easily portable folder.
-If you are forced to evacuate, it is so important that you take your Power of Attorney, Trust, Will, and Health Care Surrogate with you.
+If

 In my family, we have a portable fireproof and waterproof safe hidden in our home.
 While not easy to locate, it is simple to grab the safe and take it with us in the event of an evacuation.
 In addition to those things listed above, we also have in our safe some of the heirloom jewelry which has been passed down through the generations.